-- EITHER, the branch has MW/MVAR telemetry at both ends (or the device) and there is some MW/MVAR telemetry for the other branches/injections at buses connecting to the branch. - OR, the branch has MW/MVAR telemetry at only one end there is good MW/MVAR telemetry for other branches/injections at buses connecting to the branch. - OR the branch has no MW/MVAR telemetry at either end (or the device) but it has almost perfect MW/MVAR telemetry for other branches/injections at buses connecting to the branch.
+- EITHER, the branch has MW/MVAR telemetry at both ends (or the device) and there is some MW/MVAR telemetry for the other branches/injections at buses connecting to the branch. - OR, the branch has MW/MVAR telemetry at only one end there is good MW/MVAR telemetry for other branches/injections at buses connecting to the branch. - The branch has MW/MVAR telemetry at both ends and there is some MW/MVAR telemetry for other branches/injections at buses connecting to the branch.